 Restart Model Requirements: Refer to Appendix B, p.
-36-38.
+37-39.
 (Fill out this box ONLY if you are choosing the Restart Model.)

-A. The LEA creates a "rigorous review process" and examines prospective restart operator's reform plans and strategies.
+Write a brief narrative explaining how this school will address each of the Required Activities listed below.
+(Required Activities) A. The LEA creates a "rigorous review process" and examines prospective restart operator's reform plans and strategies.
 The prospective operator demonstrates that its strategies are research-based and that it has the capacity to implement the strategies it is proposing.
+Q